FastLabs/galery/README.md

 <pre>
 - Sketch REPL : has the role of Read Evaluate Print Loop component that reads the literal commands from the System Console and passes them for execution to the Sketch **Sketch Command Processor** component.
 The REPL will terminate the loop when **Exit Command** is received.
 - **Sketch Command Processor** parses validates and if valid pases the command for execution to the **Graphic Shell** component.
+- **Graphic Shell** executes a graphic command and sends the results to the renderer
+- **Canvas** represents the rendering area
+- **Renderer** renders the canvas onto specific output, in this case system console.
 -

+##Implementation details
+Plesae check the diagram

+##Execution
+Git and Apache Maven is required
+Current releaset version is tagged with RELEASE1 tag, please run: git checkout RELEASE1 Execute the application with the following command: mvn